REI Co-op Tourwinder 28 Review

 Ease of Transport

-The oversized wheels of the Tourwinder impressed us over a variety of terrain.
-They roll effortlessly over sidewalks, concrete driveways, and even gravel roads.
+The oversized wheels on the Tourwinder work well on all kinds of terrain.
 That said, since the wheels are composed of a plastic material and aren't rubberized, this case does jiggle quite a bit.
 When fully loaded on bumpy surfaces like cobblestone, this behavior can get annoying.
 You'll still get to where you're going, but it won't be as enjoyable.

 There are handles on all sides of the Tourwinder, making it easy to grab from any angle.
 We especially like the one on the very front of the bag which aids with foward and backward movement.
 None of the handles are very luxuriously padded, but they get the job done when the bag can't be wheeled.